olatunjiabel/sc200-soc-portfolio/PROJECT 6-Sentinel-SOAR-BruteForce-Automation/README.md

 ---

 ### 4. Logic App / Playbook
-"I created a Logic App with the following configuration:
+I created a Logic App with the following configuration:

 **Trigger:** When an incident is created or updated in Microsoft Sentinel **Condition:** Filter for brute force incidents only